gruni55/goat/README.txt

 GOAT - (G)eometrical (O)ptics (A)pplication (T)ool
 by Thomas Weigel (C) 2021

-this project requires CMake by Kitware
+this project requires CMake by Kitware, which can be downloaded from https://cmake.org/

 Please note that for Windows, the slash "/" must be replaced by the backslash "\" in the specifications for the directories.